 They were discussing dogs and cats.
 The Dominicans/Haitians were presenting their perspective and the Americans were presenting the perspective.

 The Haitians could not understand why anybody would spend any money on a dog or cat unless it was to catch them to eat.
 For the Haitians, the thought of letting them in the house and sharing your bed with them was incomprehensible and disgusting.

 When the Americans learned the dogs and cats were tolerated only because they helped keep the rats at bay, ate some of the garbage and were valued as a source of food during lean times––the Americans thought, well..these people were just cruel to animals.
 In fact one the American accused them of being cannibals.

 Both groups were being ethnocentric.

-The Americans could have been more compassionate if they put themselves in the Haitians culture where eighty–percent of the population lives in severe poverty.
-More people in Haiti are hungry and malnourished than are well fed and well–nourished.
+The Americans could have been more compassionate if they put themselves in the Haitian culture where eighty–percent of the population lives in severe poverty.
+More people in Haiti are hungry and malnourished than are well-fed and well–nourished.

 Had the Americans done this they would have been practicing cultural relativism.
 Cultural relativism says that we should judge the people of that culture by the standards and norms of that culture––not some other culture.